-Step 3 Mounting Instructions
+Step 2: Mounting Instructions

-▲ CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!
+CAUTION: YOUR SMOKE/CO ALARM IS SEALED AND THE COVER IS NOT REMOVABLE!

-1. To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
+- 1. To help identify the date to replace the unit, a label has been affixed to the side of the alarm.
 Write the "Replace by" date (10 years from initial power up) in permanent marker on the label.
-See Alarm Replacement section for additional information

-- Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover - 3.
-After selecting the proper location for your Smoke/CO Alarm, as described on Pages 8-11, and wiring the AC QUICK CONNECT harness as described in the WIRING INSTRUCTIONS, attach the mounting bracket to the electrical box.
-To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted. or horizontal when wall mounted. - 4.
-Pull the AC QUICK CONNECTOR through the center hole in the mounting bracket and secure the bracket, making sure that the mounting screws are positioned in the small ends of the keyholes before tightening the screws. - 5.
-Plug the AC QUICK CONNECTOR into the back of the alarm (see figure 4), making sure that the locks on the connector snap into place.
-Then push the excess wire back into the electrical box through the hole in the center of the mounting bracket.

-- 6. Install the alarm on the mounting bracket and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm ratchets into place (this ratcheting function allows for aesthetic alignment).
-Note: The alarm will mount to the bracket in 4 positions (every 90 degrees). - Turn on the AC power.
-The green AC Power On Indicator should be lit when the alarm is operating from AC power. - 8.
+See Alarm Replacement section for additional information. - 2.
+Remove the mounting bracket from the back of the alarm by holding the mounting bracket and twisting the alarm in the direction indicated by the "OFF" arrow on the alarm cover. - Selecting the proper location for your Smoke/CO Alarm, as described on Pages 8-11.
+To ensure aesthetic alignment of the alarm with the hallway, or wall, the "A" line on the mounting bracket must be parallel with the hallway when ceiling mounted, or horizontal when wall mounted. - 4.
+Install the alarm on the mounting bracket and rotate the alarm in the direction of the "ON" arrow on the cover until the alarm ratchets into place (this ratcheting function allows for aesthetic alignment).
+Note: The alarm will mount to the bracket in 4 positions (every 90 degrees). - 5.
 Two labels are included with your alarm.
 They have important information on what to do in case of an alarm.
 Add the phone number of your emergency service provider (Fire Department or 911) in the space provided.
-Place one label next to the alarm after it is mounted, and one label near a fresh air source such as a door or window.

-Pull the Battery Pull Tab (yellow tab protruding from unit) completely out of unit.
+Place one label next to the alarm after it is mounted, and one label near a fresh air source such as a door or window. - Pull the Battery Pull Tab (yellow tab protruding from unit) completely out of unit.
 This will automatically connect the battery.

-Step 4: Testing the Alarm
+Step 3: Testing the Alarm

-A CAUTION: Due to the loudness (85 decibels) of the alarm, always stand an arms length away from the unit when testing.
+CAUTION: Due to the loudness (85 decibels) of the alarm, always stand an arms length away from the unit when testing.

 The test/reset button has four purposes.
-It tests the unit's electronics, resets the CO alarm, activates the HUSH feature, and activates the Peak Level Memory Feature.
+It tests the unit's

+electronics, resets the CO alarm, activates the HUSH feature, and activates the Peak Level Memory Feature.